The Library does not accept donations. For more information including details on a few exceptions see our Collection Development Strategy.

 Can I renew a loan?

-Most loans can be renewed up to a total period of 16 weeks for undergraduates and community members.
-For postgraduates and UNSW Staff, the total loan period is 24 months.
+Undergraduates and community members can renew most loans up to a total period of 16 weeks.
+For postgraduates, honours students and UNSW Staff, the total loan period is 24 months.

 Why did my loan not renew?

 There are several reasons why your loan may not be renewable.
-For a comprehensive list, including information about automatic loan renewal, see Borrowing - Renew.
+For a list of reasons see Borrowing - Renew.

 Why has the due date of my loan changed?

-The due date of your loan has changed because it has been requested by another person.
-When this happens, your item is recalled and you are given seven days to return the item.
-You will not be able to renew your loan.
+The due date of your loan has changed because it has been recalled.
+You will not be able to renew your loan and you will need to return the item by the new due date.

 Why has the due date of my loan shortened?